Tuesday, June 16, 2026

 Waiting on the world to change.

 I liked the song straight out but reading the lyrics I get it.
 I’m waiting for the world to change as well.
-I find little ways to be thankful for the good life I enjoy, volunteer with the Hunger Outreach Team; we solicit donated food, prepare, deliver 200+ healthy meals & another 200 brown-bag lunches, twice a week to a park where hungry people trust us to share what we have.
+I find little ways to be thankful for the good life I live, volunteer with the Hunger Outreach Team.
+We solicit donated food, prepare, deliver 200+ healthy meals & another 200 brown-bag lunches, twice a week to a park where hungry people gather and trust us to share what we have.
 The only thing we require in return is a peaceful meal site and they leave the park clean as they found it.

-Every time I look across the serving table at a hungry soul holding an empty plate out for me to serve up some salad or pork & beans or fried chicken I remember my Mother’s council; “There but for the Grace of God go I.” I neither judge nor condescend, I just spoon up food and usually get a genuine thank you.
-I don’t think people set out to be failures.
-It is something I can do in the moment and see the benefit unfold.
+Every time I look across the serving table at a hungry soul holding out an empty plate I remember my Mother’s council; “There but for the Grace of God go I.” I neither judge nor condescend, I just spoon up food and usually get a genuine thank you.
+I don’t think people set out to be failures; sh*t happens and some of us handle it better than others.
+Some of us just get lucky.
+Feeding hungry people is something I can do in the moment and see the benefit unfold.

 There was a movie in 2000 with Helen Hunt and Kevin Spacey titled ‘Pay It Forward’.
 It revolves around a 7th grade homework assignment to plan and implement an action that will make the world a better place.
 The movie follows a chain reaction of good deeds from one person to another.
 An expanding network of people who know nothing of the project benefit from the initial good deed and you get a feel-good movie.
 In the following quarter century, ‘Pay It Forward’ has become an axiom for doing unsolicited good deeds with no conditions or expectations.
 My mother would call that The Grace of God but I would call it Making Good Karma (what goes around comes back around).
 That’s all I’m trying to do, make good karma; what you put out into the universe will come back to you, some day, some way.